List of Mayday episodes

-A sub-series labelled The Accident Files begain airing in 2018 and, as of 2023, has aired five seasons consisting of ten episodes per series.
-This sub-series consists entirely of summarised versions of air disasters previously investigated in the primary Mayday series, but combined based on similarities between the incidents, such as fires or pilot error.
+A sub-series labelled The Accident Files began airing in 2018 and, as of 2024, has aired six seasons.
+The first five seasons consisted of ten episodes per series and the sixth season consisted of six episodes.
+This sub-series consists entirely of summarized versions of air disasters previously investigated in the primary Mayday series, but combined based on similarities between the incidents, such as fires or pilot error.
 Each episode covers three accidents and 15 minutes is dedicated to each of the disasters that are covered.

 Series overview

 Episodes

 Note: Episodes are ordered by their production number, not by their original air date.